EngineersNeedArt/Stereographer/README.md

 You feed it an MPO file and it extracts the image pairs itself internally.

-When I discovered that CGImage didn't give me the image pairs, I first tried embedding exiftool in the app and calling it to write the images to a temp directory.
-After struggling with that a bit I instead switched to a technique I found on StackOverflow: manually looking for JPEG tags and then passing the relevant bytes to NSImage (NSImage(data: )).
+When I discovered that CGImage didn't give me the image pairs, I first tried embedding **exiftool** in the app and calling it to write the images to a temp directory.
+After struggling with that a bit I instead switched to a technique I found on **StackOverflow**: manually looking for JPEG tags and then passing the relevant bytes to `NSImage (NSImage(data: ))`.
 For my MPO files I found six JPEGs embedded — four of them were thumbnails.
-So a pixel-size check winnowed it down to the left and right images (fortunately in the expected order).
+So a width/height check winnowed them down to the left and right images (fortunately in the expected order).

 It then displays the left and right images in the ContentView of a window.